mkiser/WTFJHT/faq.md

 The site is hosted on Amazon S3 because it's highly scalable, reliable, fast, and generally an inexpensive data storage infrastructure option.
 I also use CloudFlare to manage my DNS, SSL certificate, and handle caching. *Monthly Cost:* \~$100

 **Podcast and Hosting:**
 I use AWS S3 to host the [daily podcast](https://whatthefuckjusthappenedtoday.com/podcasts/) and cache the files with AWS CloudFront.
 I also pay Joe for producing and recording the daily podcast.
 Although he loves doing it, I strongly feel that people deserve to be compensated for their work.
-I provide him with a monthly stipend.
-All-in, it costs me about $1,200 to run the pod. *Monthly Cost:* \~$1200
+I provide him with a monthly stipend. *Monthly Cost:* \~$2000

 **S3 Stat:**
 Spending all this money hosting a podcast doesn't mean much if you can't measure it.
 Using [S3 Stat](https://www.s3stat.com) let's me easily understand who is playing what pod on what device. *Monthly Cost:* $10